Michael-Jimenez-C/Michael-Jimenez-C/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a programmer and actually I'm studing sistem engienering on the university Francisco Jose de Caldas.
+I'm a programmer and actually I'm studing sistem engienering.

 - 💼 My actual and future proyects are or will be available on my [github](https://github.com/Michael-Steven-Jimenez-contreras)
 - 📫 How to reach me: msjimenezc@correo.udistrital.edu.co and michaeljimenezcontreras1@gmail.com